 - Tailored vegan suits for men.

-- Animated YouTube channel producing 2– 3 minute videos teaching people the truth about consumerism (someone please do this!).
+- Animated YouTube channel producing 2– 3-minute videos teaching people the truth about consumerism.

-- An all vegan childcare centre with community veggie garden.
+- A vegan-friendly childcare centre with a community veggie garden.

-- Vegan wedding blog producing amazing content and advertising ethical wedding brands and services.
+- Vegan wedding blog producing fantastic content and advertising ethical wedding brands and services.

 - Partner with your local education institutions and develop a vegan chef school certification.

 - Produce a documentary-style podcast that captures the stories of animal cruelty, fair trade, and environmental issues.

 - Start a vegan screenwriting business for feature films, television, commercials, documentaries and video games.

 Much like vegan education, we can use the internet to skill up in technology.
 Whether it’s learning how to code or working with developers, you have the potential to create the next greatest vegan app.

 The software business can be incredibly lucrative and scalable hence the potential of attracting many investors and reaching the masses.